Chaitalykundu/Web-Development/03-JavaScript/01-Basic/02-Variable/Theory/02-let.md

 # Redeclaring Variables

-Redeclaring a variable using the `let` in the same block is NOT allowed:
+Redeclaring a variable using the `let` in the same block is NOT allowed

 &nbsp;